Dowload a copy of this information

 Introduction

-The Animal and Range Sciences Department offers a Master of Science degree in ‘Animal & Range Sciences’ and Doctor of Philosophy degrees in ‘Animal & Range Sciences’, and ‘Ecology and Environmental Sciences’.
+The Animal and Range Sciences Department offers a Master of Science (M.S.) degree in ‘Animal & Range Sciences’ and Doctor of Philosophy (Ph.D.) degrees in ‘Animal & Range Sciences’, and ‘Ecology and Environmental Sciences’.
 The M.S. degree requires the student to choose either an Animal Science emphasis, a Range Science emphasis, or a Biological Science emphasis.
 This information must be included with all paperwork that is filed.
-Students are expected to have completed the equivalent of a B.S. degree in Animal Science, Range Science, or a closely related area for application for the M.S. degree, or an M.S. degree for application for the Ph.D. degree.
+Students are expected to have completed the equivalent of a B.S. degree in Animal Science, Range Science, Ecology, or a closely related area for application for the M.S. degree or an M.S. degree for application for the Ph.D. degree.
+Under exceptional circumstances, students may be admitted to the Ph.D. degree program without a previous M.S. degree.

 Graduate Appointments

-Graduate Research Assistantships (GRAs) are typically grant funded.
+Graduate Research Assistantships (GRAs) are typically grant-funded.
 Grant‐based funding is at the discretion of the faculty mentor’s research program and is dependent on funding availability.
-GRAs may be partially supplemented by Departmentally-administered Graduate Teaching assistantships (GTAs) at the discretion of the Department head.
+GRAs may be partially supplemented by Departmentally-administered Graduate Teaching assistantships (GTAs) at the discretion of the Department Head.
 GTAs are associated with a requirement to assist in teaching undergraduate courses within the department.
-Students with GTA appointments involving 10 or more hours a week of teaching assistance are entitled to 6 or more tuition waivers.
+Students with GTA appointments involving 10 or more hours a week of teaching assistance are entitled to 6 credit or more tuition waivers.

-Information from the Graduate School on Graduate Appointments can be found at http://www.montana.edu/gradschool/policy/appointments.html.
-This information includes description of a teaching or research assistantship, tuition waivers, and other student employment.
+Information from the Graduate School on Graduate Appointments can be found in the Graduate School Policies at https://catalog.montana.edu/graduate/#policiestext .
+This information includes a description of a teaching or research assistantship, tuition waivers, and other student employment.

-A collective bargaining agreement is in place between the University and the Graduate Employee Organization more information can be found https://mus.edu/hr/cba/collbarg.asp.
+A collective bargaining agreement is in place between the University and the Graduate Employee Organization.
+More information can be found at: https://mus.edu/hr/cba/collbarg.asp.

-Information about Graduate Student Rights and Responsibilities can be found at http://www.montana.edu/gradschool/policy/rights_responsibilities.html.
-This information includes policy for appeals, academic conduct expectations, research compliance, privacy rights and the policy on sexual harassment.
+Information about Graduate Student Rights and Responsibilities can be found in the Graduate School Policies at https://catalog.montana.edu/graduate/#policiestext.
+This information includes policy for appeals, academic conduct expectations, research compliance, privacy rights, and the policy on sexual harassment.

 Staff Assistance

 Graduate students may request secretarial assistance only in limited situations.
 Administrative Assistants will not type personal letters, class reports, or similar materials for students.
 Typing of your thesis or dissertation is considered personal work.
-You may request assistance with ordering, mailing or shipping packages if they are clearly related to faculty led research or teaching work.
-Susan Cooper, 103 ABB, 994-3722 will assist you in meeting room, departmental vehicles, and AV equipment reservations.
+You may request assistance with ordering, mailing, or shipping packages if they are clearly related to faculty-led research or teaching work.
+Lorinda Fields, 103 ABB, 406-994-3722, will assist you in meeting room, departmental vehicles, and AV equipment reservations.

 Travel

 For liability and reimbursement purposes, all students must complete a Travel Authorization Form for any business‐related trip taken that is outside of the state.
-These forms are available from the accountant (123 ABB).
-At least 14 working days before a trip, this form must be submitted, and signed by the department chair.
-A form indicating emergency contact information should also be filed with the department before leaving.
+This form must be submitted and signed by the Department Head.
+A leave form indicating emergency contact information should also be filed with the department before leaving.
 More information about travel requirements can be found at https://www.montana.edu/policy/student_trips/ for student travel and https://www.montana.edu/policy/business_manual/bus500.html in the Business Policy Handbook.

-You are strongly encouraged to attend professional meetings.
+Graduate students are strongly encouraged to attend professional meetings.
 However, the department does not pay travel expenses of graduate students.
 Advisors may use grant or project monies to pay full or partial travel expenses for graduate students attending meetings.
-In addition, space may be available in a University vehicle being taken to a meeting, or faculty members may share travel expenses.
+In addition, space may be available in a university vehicle being taken to a meeting, or faculty members may share travel expenses.

 Fees and Holds